tominekan/RandomizedAlgorithms/README.md

 I'm going to try implementing each algorithms in Python and explaining my thoughts on each algorithm in the comments.

-## Note:
+## NOTE:
-I think in order to build my understanding of programming, I might to be switching the algorithms I implement to C.
+I might also double back adn implement the algorithms in C too.
+Who knows?